-This medication may also be used for other purposes not listed in this medication guide.
+Calamine topical may also be used for purposes not listed in this medication guide.

-What are the possible side effects of calamine (Calamine Plain)?
+What are the possible side effects of calamine?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about calamine?

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 What should I discuss with my health care provider before using calamine?

 You should not use calamine topical if you are allergic to it.